DevTeam/Pure.DI/readme/root-arguments.md

     .RootArg<string>("serviceName", "forService");

 var composition = new Composition();

+// service = new Service("Abc", new Dependency(123, "dependency 123"));
 var service = composition.CreateService(serviceName: "Abc", id: 123, dependencyName: "dependency 123");

 service.Name.ShouldBe("Abc");
 service.Dependency.Id.ShouldBe(123);
 service.Dependency.DependencyName.ShouldBe("dependency 123");
 ```

+When using composition root arguments, compilation warnings are shown if `Resolve` methods are generated, since these methods will not be able to create these roots.
+You can disable the creation of `Resolve` methods using the `Hint(Hint.Resolve, "Off")` hint, or ignore them but remember the risks of using `Resolve` methods.

 <details open>
 <summary>Class Diagram</summary>